 - Treaty of the Long-term Good Neighborly and Friendly Cooperation among Member States of the SCO;

-- Rules of procedures of the Shanghai Cooperation Organization;
+- Rules of Procedures of the SCO;

-- Statute of the Secretariat of the Shanghai Cooperation Organization;
+- Statute of the SCO Secretariat;

 The Office (on documentation issues)